 - When receiving numerous and consistent complaints from customers.

-- Sales support cost is unusually high.
+- When sale support costs are unusually high.

-- When company credibility is at stake.
+- When a company’s credibility is at stake.

-You can use this technique for any process and any product.
 This technique is not confined to any industry or technology.

 How to Use FMEA

-As you can see from the tables, the FMEA technique uses three parameters: severity, occurrence, and detection.
+The FMEA technique uses three parameters: severity, occurrence, and detection.

 How to Implement FMEA